prasanth1712/eiq-er-ce/README.md

     writing new private key to 'nginx/private.key'
     ```

-    In the syntax, \<IP address\> is the IP address of the system on which on to host the PolyLogyx server.
+    In the syntax, \<IP address\> is the IP address of the system on which on to host the EclecticIQ server.
 This will generate
     the certificate for osquery (used for provisioning clients) and place the certificate in the nginx folder.

 4. Modify and save the .env file.